 No, we do not offer wildlife removal from a person’s home.
 You will have to call a wildlife removal company.
 We do provide some services for injured and/or orphaned wildlife when our volunteers are available.

 Our role as contractor for animal control and shelter services for the municipality is to enforce the Chatham-Kent Responsible Animal Ownership by-law, the Dog Owners’ Liability Act and to provide shelter services for all of Chatham-Kent.
-Humane Societies and Ontario Society for the Prevention of Cruelty to Animals (OSPCA) protect against animal abuse and cruelty through the OSPCA Act though this act is to be edited by January 1st 2020.
+Humane Societies and their agents investigate animal abuse and cruelty through the OSPCA Act though this act is to be edited by January 1st 2020.

 Report incidents of cruelty or neglect to 1-833-9ANIMAL.
 If you believe an animal’s life is in immediate danger, contact us at 226-996-9969.